utlib/iiif-to-go-omeka/README.md

 ## Installation

 * Clone this repository or download its zip file.
+- Double-click the start file for your system (`start.bat` for Windows, `start.command` for Mac OS X, `start.sh` for Ubuntu).
-* Run `start.bat` if you use Windows, or `start.sh` if you use Mac OS X or Ubuntu.
-Allow up to 10-15 minutes for box dependencies to download and set up.
+- Allow up several minutes for box dependencies to download and set up.

 If installation is successful, a browser window should appear notifying that IIIF in a Box is ready.

-*Advanced Usage: You can also start IIIF to Go using `vagrant up`.
+*Command Line Usage: You can also start IIIF to Go using `vagrant up`.
 When it is done setting up, simply browse to `http://127.0.0.1:8080`.*

 ## Usage

-To begin, simply run `start.bat` if you use Windows, or `start.sh` if you use Mac OS X or Ubuntu.
+To begin, simply run `start.bat` for Windows, `start.command` for Mac OS X, or `start.sh` for Ubuntu.
 The box should start up within a minute.
 When it is done starting up, a browser window should appear notifying that IIIF in a Box is ready.

-To end, simply run `stop.bat` if you use Windows, or `stop.sh` if you use Mac OS X or Ubuntu.
+To end, simply run `stop.bat` for Windows, `stop.command` for Mac OS X, or `stop.sh` for Ubuntu.

 *Command Line Usage: You can also start IIIF to Go using `vagrant up` and shut it down using `vagrant halt`.*

 ## Uninstallation

-Run `uninstall.bat` if you use Windows, or `uninstall.sh` if you use Mac OS X or Ubuntu.
+Run `uninstall.bat` if you use Windows, `uninstall.command` if you use Mac OS X or `uninstall.sh` if you use Ubuntu.
 This will remove the VirtualBox image generated during installation.

-*Command Line Usage: You can also start IIIF to Go using `vagrant destroy`.*
+*Command Line Usage: You can uninstall IIIF to Go using `vagrant destroy`.*

 ## License